bloodlee/little.spy/README.md

 LittleSpy
 =========
-An utility to generate the runtime stack memory and heap memory of a Java application when exception happens.
+A utility to generate the runtime stack memory and heap memory of a Java application when exception happens.
 It supports HotSpot VM and built upon JDI (Java Debug Interface).

 Stack Memory